Transport in Sheffield: Public transport

 Public transport is provided by trams and buses.
-The Tramway system, known as the Sheffield Supertram, is operated by Stagecoach Sheffield under the brand Stagecoach Supertram.
+The Tramway system is known as the Sheffield Supertram.
 It was constructed in the early 1990s, with the first section opening in 1994 and consists of three spokes that run from the city centre out to Hillsborough, Halfway, and Meadowhall Centre.

 A sizeable bus infrastructure operates from a main hub at Sheffield Interchange.
 Other bus stations lie at Meadowhall, Hillsborough, and Crystal Peaks.

 A flurry of new operators were created after deregulation in the 1980s.
 The majority of these gradually amalgamated, leaving First South Yorkshire (formerly Mainline and First Mainline) owned by to operate most of the city's buses up until December 2005, when Stagecoach took over Yorkshire Traction (which had previously taken over Yorkshire Terrier, creating Stagecoach Sheffield).
 Stagecoach Yorkshire, Stagecoach in Chesterfield, Stagecoach in Mansfield, Veolia Transport (Operating for Travel South Yorkshire), Sheffield Community Transport, Hulleys of Baslow, Powell's Co, K&H Doyle also operating bus routes in the city.
 A city centre free bus service also runs every 7 minutes, known as the FreeBee.

 There is also the Bus Rapid Transit North route between Sheffield and Maltby via Rotherham.
 In 2008, the bus rapid transit scheme was approved by the Yorkshire and Humber Assembly's Regional Transport Board and there were plans for two routes; one (the Northern route) to Rotherham via Meadowhall and Templeborough, and the other via the developing employment centre and Waverley.
 The route between Sheffield and Maltby was approved in 2013 with construction commencing in January 2014, involving the construction of the new 800m Tinsley Road Link between Meadowhall and the A6178 road.
 The route opened in September 2016.

+Travel South Yorkshire, the current (as of 2023) transport body serving Sheffield, lists eight park and ride sites for the city; all of them are outside tram stops or railway stations.